 several theatre groups – including the brilliant Catalyst Theatre company – plus a high concentration of independent

 boutiques and other businesses.
-Open Saturdays, year-round, 8am - 3pm, Old Strathcona Farmers’ Market (10310 83 Avenue) provides
+Open Saturdays, year-round, 8am - 3pm, Old Strathcona Farmers’ Market provides

 “a touch of the farm in the heart of the city” – for all manner of locally produced food and crafts!

-For another arty area, check out The Gallery Walk (on 124 Street between Jasper Avenue and 104 Avenue), just west of
+For another arty area, check out The Gallery Walk, just west of

-Downtown – a clutch of galleries, restaurants, gift and fashion shops, bookstores, theatres and such.
+Downtown which hosts a clutch of galleries, restaurants, gift and fashion shops, bookstores and small theatres.

-To get out and about, don a helmet and take a quick lesson and guided river valley tour (1hr or 1½ hr) on a segway gliding through North America’s largest urban parkland that cuts a swathe through Edmonton.
+To get out and about, don a helmet and take a quick lesson and guided river valley tour (1hr or 1½ hr) on a segway which you can rent from River Valley Adventure gliding you through North America’s largest urban parkland that cuts a swathe through Edmonton.
 Fab café and

 patio too!
-Whilst down that way, pop into the distinctive pyramid-topped Muttart Conservatory (9626 96A Street) to
+Whilst down that way, pop into the distinctive pyramid-topped Muttart Conservatory to

 explore a steaming jungle, trek across a sun-baked desert, enjoy the changing seasons in a temperate forest and breath in the scents of a flowery meadow!